-The 2020 package is a set of binding legislation to ensure the EU meets its climate and energy targets for the year 2020.
+The 2020 package is a set of laws passed to ensure the EU meets its climate and energy targets for the year 2020.

 The package sets three key targets: